Empowering a culture of peace within prisons.

 To offset some of these costs, the inmates at VSPW raised and donated $1,131.01 to Kaufer and Noll.
 Considering that the women earn 21 cents per hour of which 2/3rds is transferred to the California Victims’ Compensation Fund, this is a significant donation.

-Additional EPSS training has been generously provided by Jim Forkner, of San Francisco, CA, Stacey Marcel, of New Orleans, LA, and Barbara “Zellda” Zelly, of Cleveland, OH, not only traveling to VSPW to lend their expertise, but covering all their expenses in doing so.
+Initial EPSS training in 2010 was generously provided by Jim Forkner, of San Francisco, CA, Stacey Marcel, of New Orleans, LA, and Barbara “Zellda” Zelly, of Cleveland, OH, not only traveling to VSPW to lend their expertise, but covering all their expenses in doing so.
+They were amazing, and we are grateful for their assistance in starting the project.

-In 2010, Ridge Associates graciously donated 50 “People Skills” books for use in the program.
+Ridge Associates has graciously donated copies of “People Skills” books for use in the project as we have needed them.

 Prison of Peace has received funding from the following organizations: